-- (a) For use solely as a prop for a motion picture, television, or video production. - (b) For export pursuant to federal regulations. - (c) For resale to law enforcement agencies, government agencies, or the military, pursuant to applicable federal regulations.

-SEC.
-7. Firearms Dealers.
+- (a) For use solely as a prop for a motion picture, television, or video production. - (b) For export pursuant to federal regulations. - (c) For resale to law enforcement agencies, government agencies, or the military, pursuant to applicable federal regulations. - SEC.
+7. Firearms Dealers. - SEC.
+7.1.
+Section 26885 of the Penal Code is amended to read:

-26885. (a) Except as provided in subdivisions (b) and (c) of Section 26805, all firearms that are in the inventory of a licensee shall be kept within the licensed location.

-- (b) Within 48 hours of discovery, a licensee shall report the loss or theft of any of the following items to the appropriate law enforcement agency in the city, county, or city and county where the licensee's business premises are located: - (1) Any firearm or ammunition that is merchandise of the licensee. - (2) Any firearm or ammunition that the licensee takes possession of pursuant to Chapter 5 (commencing with Section 28050), or pursuant to Section 30312. - (3) Any firearm or ammunition kept at the licensee's place of business.
+- 26885. (a) Except as provided in subdivisions (b) and (c) of Section 26805, all firearms that are in the inventory of a licensee shall be kept within the licensed location. - (b) Within 48 hours of discovery, a licensee shall report the loss or theft of any of the following items to the appropriate law enforcement agency in the city, county, or city and county where the licensee's business premises are located: - (1) Any firearm or ammunition that is merchandise of the licensee. - (2) Any firearm or ammunition that the licensee takes possession of pursuant to Chapter 5 (commencing with Section 28050), or pursuant to Section 30312. - (3) Any firearm or ammunition kept at the licensee's place of business. - SEC.
+7.2.
+Section 26915 of the Penal Code is amended to read:

-26915. (a) Commencing January 1, 2018, a firearms dealer shall require any agent or employee who handles, sells, or delivers firearms to obtain and provide to the dealer a certificate of eligibility from the Department of Justice pursuant to Section 26710.
-On the application for the certificate, the agent or employee shall provide the name and California firearms dealer number of the firearms dealer with whom the person is employed.

-(b) The department shall notify the firearms dealer in the event that the agent or employee who has a certificate of eligibility
+- 26915. (a) Commencing January 1, 2018, a firearms dealer shall require any agent or employee who handles, sells, or delivers firearms to obtain and provide to the dealer a certificate of eligibility from the Department of Justice pursuant to Section 26710.
+On the application for the certificate, the agent or employee shall provide the name and California firearms dealer number of the firearms dealer with whom the person is employed. - (b) The department shall notify the firearms dealer in the event that the agent or employee who has a certificate of eligibility